sohan5005/react-group-chat/README.md

 # What is it?

 Very simple, straight forward group chatting app.
 Just login with a name and start chatting.
 Use different device on the local network is supported.
 To ban someone in the chat just send a message like this `ban:user-id` or `unban:user-id`.
 Currently anyone can ban anyone.
 I may work on this feature later.
 Doesn't have any database integration or functionality to keep chat history.
+Single chatting session (until the server restarts) is stored in variable in server script which is not recommended at all.
+Need to optimize the session history and implement database solution if possible.

 Check contribution notes for more.